SOS-CER/SOS-CER.github.io/_projects/labs/01-lab/index.md

 ## Lab Deadlines & Jenkins Servers
 {% include iconHeader.html type="overview" %}
 All labs are due 10 minutes before the start of the next lab.
 Additionally, each lab section has their own dedicated lab Jenkins server.
 The table below provides the deadline and server URL for each lab section for the current semester.

-{% capture callout_content %}You will receive a certificate warning about a self-signed certificate when accessing the Jenkins servers for CSC216.
-All of the certificates for CSC216 Jenkins servers were self signed by CSC IT.
-Please accept the exception each time you visit a Jenkins server.
-{% endcapture %}
-{% include callout.html content=callout_content icon="ciTool" type="reminder" title="Reminder: Jenkins Certificates" %}

 {% include lab_deadlines.md mon=site.data.labs.lab01.mon01 tues=site.data.labs.lab01.tues01 wed=site.data.labs.lab01.wed01 %}